PKizzle/dns/cmd/atomdns/handlers/global/README.md

 ### `tls`

 With `tls` you configure the TLS certificate setup. **PROVIDER** can be `manual`, or `lets-encrypt`.
 The later will set up the certicates automatically.
+If you use relative path in this configuration be sure that `root` is set _above_ this config, so that its value is set.

 Depending on **PROVIDER**, you have the following further configuration: